kirbydesign/designsystem/.github/CONTRIBUTING.md

 ## Before you get coding

-Skim through the "[The good](#the-good)"-section.
+Skim through the headlines found in the sidebar of "[the Kirby Designsystem wiki](https://github.com/kirbydesign/designsystem/wiki)".
 We are a lot of people working together on this project, all with varying prefrences both in terms of how we work and code.
 This might lead to frustrations during code-reviews.
-In an effort to avoid this and be transparent; we have specified our preferences on various subjects in that section.
+In an effort to avoid this and be transparent; we have specified our preferences on various subjects in those articles.

 Alternative ways of doing things are not wrong.
 But we strive for consistency across the Kirby codebase.